nigeltho12/nigeltho12/README.md

 ---

 ## 🚀 Let's Connect
-If you're into cybersecurity, blue teaming, or building detection labs—hit me up!
-I'm always down to connect and collab.
+If you're into cybersecurity, blue teaming, red teaming, or building detection labs — let’s connect and collaborate.
+Always happy to learn from others and contribute to the community!